 - Pictures – I waited and waited for a bump to show, and started noticing it more and more at 12 weeks.

-- We talked about the logistics – what hospital, insurance, our budget, getting another car, going back to work, etc.
+- What to now in your first trimester: We talked about the logistics – what hospital, insurance, our budget, getting another car, going back to work, etc.

 First Trimester Blog Wrap Up

 Time moves so fast.
-I’m well beyond the first trimester and have just started to feel our little one moving around more often – mostly at night.
+I started to feel our little one moving around more often – mostly at night, after our first trimester.
 We’re over the moon and getting things ready for his big arrival in a few months.
 Can’t believe we’ve only got six more months to go!